Impact

 Affected Systems

-Microsoft ASP.NET Core version 10.0 on all platforms that support this runtime.
-Any deployment of the framework that relies on the default signature validation path is susceptible.
+Microsoft ASP.NET Core 10.0 on all platforms that support this runtime, and Microsoft Visual Studio 2026 version 18.5.
+Any deployment that relies on the framework’s default signature validation path is susceptible, regardless of custom authentication components.

 Risk and Exploitability

-The vulnerability carries a CVSS score of 9.1, indicating high severity.
-The EPSS score is not available, and the issue is not listed in CISA KEV.
-Based on the description, the likely attack vector is over the network, where an attacker can inject a forged signature into an authentication flow.
-Exploitation requires the ability to send a signed request to an endpoint that performs the flawed verification.
-Once exploited, the attacker gains elevated privileges within the ASP.NET Core application and can act as an authenticated user with full rights.
+The CVSS score of 9.1 indicates a high severity flaw.
+The EPSS score of 10% shows a relatively high likelihood of exploitation at the time of this analysis, and the issue is not listed in the CISA KEV catalog.
+Based on the description, the likely attack vector is over the network, where an attacker can inject a forged signature into an authentication request directed at an endpoint that performs the flawed verification.
+Exploitation requires the ability to send a signed request to that endpoint; if successful, the attacker elevates privileges within the ASP.NET Core application and can act as an authenticated user with full rights.

 OpenCVE Enrichment